joseasoler/tradergen/README.md

-TraderGen
+# TraderGen
-===

 [![RimWorld](https://img.shields.io/badge/RimWorld-1.4-informational)](https://rimworldgame.com/) [![Steam Downloads](https://img.shields.io/steam/downloads/2804121197)](https://steamcommunity.com/sharedfiles/filedetails/?id=2804121197) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](CODE_OF_CONDUCT.md)

-[TraderGen](https://steamcommunity.com/sharedfiles/filedetails/?id=2804121197) is a [RimWorld](https://rimworldgame.com/) mod focused on improving trader variety.
-Every trader will feel different and unique, while fitting seamlessly with the world and mod selection of your current game.
+[TraderGen](https://steamcommunity.com/sharedfiles/filedetails/?id=2804121197) is a [RimWorld](https://rimworldgame.com/) mod focused on improving trader variety and mod compatibility.
+Every trader will feel different and unique!

-In addition to their usual stock, orbital traders now have specializations.
-Specializations add a limited selection of stock matching a particular theme; even if they share a trader type an ordnance combat supplier will feel very different from a scavenger combat supplier.
-Orbital traders will now also get more diverse and fitting names.
+## Orbital trader specializations

+Orbital traders get a random specialization.
+In addition to their normal stock, they will have extra items fitting their specialization.
+Some of these specializations carry rare or useful items!
+Keep an eye out for them.

+## Orbital ship names

+Orbital ships gets an improved range of randomly generated names.
+Each different type has their own selection, so you will see more fitting names as well.

+## Ideology support

 With the [Ideology DLC](https://rimworldgame.com/ideology/), traders will expand their stock depending on the ideoligion they follow.
-They may have their preferred apparel with their preferred ideology color in stock, or they may keep some of their venerated animals.

-Memes also have unique effects in the trader stock.
-For example, tunneler ideologies will sell some insect meat and raw fungus, and Transhumanist traders will always purchase artificial body modifications and may have some of them in stock.
-TraderGen has support for more than 50 precepts from [Ideology](https://rimworldwiki.com/wiki/Ideoligion#Precepts), [Vanilla Ideology Expanded - Memes and Structures](https://steamcommunity.com/sharedfiles/filedetails/?id=2636329500), [Alpha Memes](https://steamcommunity.com/sharedfiles/filedetails/?id=2661356814) and [Alpha Animals](https://steamcommunity.com/sharedfiles/filedetails/?id=1541721856).
-Now every ideology will have a unique approach to trading!
+For example, Tunnelers will sell insect meat and raw fungus, while Transhumanists will have bionics in stock.
+Ideologies against cannibalism will refuse to purchase human meat, while those with Tree connection will never commerce with wood.
+More than 50 precepts from Vanilla and multiple Ideology mods are supported!

-TraderGen can also limit what traders are willing to purchase or stock depending on their ideology.
-This feature will affect the difficulty of the game, but it can be disabled in the mod settings.
-For example, non-cannibal ideologies will refuse to purchase human meat, while ideologies against cutting trees will not have wood in stock.

-All of these stock modifications take into account the technological level of their trader.
-They are also intended to be fully compatible with your modlist (please make a bug report if it doesn't!) and should always generate stock that matches their theme.
+## Mod compatibility

+TraderGen features extensive mod compatibility, with a growing selection of mods having additional effects on trader stock.

+## Customization

 You can tweak TraderGen to your liking; every feature can be tweaked, enabled or disabled in the mod settings.

+## Do you want to know more?

 You can find a detailed description of specializations, ideology features, trader tweaks and mod compatibility features in the [FEATURES](FEATURES.md) file.